Italian Renaissance sculpture: Donatello

 Donatello, "the most inflential individual artist of the 15th century", started receiving significant commissions in about 1408, mostly in marble, and by 1411 his Saint Mark was commissioned for the Orsanmichele.
 For the next half-century he was the most important and inventive sculptor in Italy, bringing Renaissance style to maturity.
 His work was always highly expressive of emotion, in a variety of different moods, and in his last years this often takes a more intense turn.

 He developed a style of very shallow and delicate relief, called stiacciato, whilst also excelling at statues, including the challenging first bronze equestrian one (see above).
 His second, bronze, David is deservedly one of the most famous sculptures of the period, and the first free-standing nude statue of the Renaissance.
 David, the biblical giant-killer, was a symbol of Florence, and a bronze by Verrocchio was another Medici commission in the 1470s, followed by Michelangelo's famous marble statue early in the next century.

-Donatello spent about three years in Rome (1430–33) with his collaborator Michelozzo, better known as an architect.
+Donatello spent extended periods in Rome, in his youth with Filippo Brunelleschi and later in 1430–33 with his then partner Michelozzo; both are now better known as architects.
 This deepened his understanding of classical style.
 In 1443 he left Florence for Padua, for his equestrian Gattamelata (see above), founding a bronze-casting tradition there.
 He was away ten years, during which his harsher final style began to develop.